Fran314/nixos/README.md

 -   remove the unused version of the xdg-dirs (see `remove-old-xdg.sh`),
 -   download the weekly build appimage for freecad and save it as `~/applications/FreeCAD.AppImage`
+-   add the nvim-memo window to the floating exceptions for pop-shell

 ## Profiles